CSUN-SeniorDesign/1819-blog/content/posts/zephyr-tonny-week25.md

 		- ASG with New AMI

-		- AWS Terraform alternatice: CloudFormation
+		- AWS Terraform alternative: CloudFormation

 		- Ansible practice